-Derby Day is the most elegant of race occasions, so it’s best to leave the bright colours at home and opt for structured dresses and tailored skirts.
+Derby Day is the most elegant of race occasions, so it’s best to leave the short hems and bright colours at home and opt for structured dresses and tailored skirts.

 Race day is all about colour!
 Go bright and bold with citrus hues or neon shades and opt for a headpiece and accessory in a contrasting colour to make heads turn.
 Dresses with plenty of punch and personality are perfect for Melbourne Cup day.
 If you aren’t game enough to go completely bold, try a bright pink blazer or crop jacket over a white dress or add colour in your shoes and accessories.

 Metallics are an edgy choice of dress for race day.
 Whether gold, silver or bronze is your element of choice, each look ground-breaking paired with nude heels and matching metallic accessories.
+This Wayne Cooper Mermaid shift dress embellished with sequins makes a stellar stand-out number.
 To avoid looking more robo-chic than glamazon, choose dresses with an iridescent shimmer and make sure to keep the accessories neutral.
-Go for gold in a glittering lace dress like this one from Thurley, featuring delicate corded embroidery and long bell sleeves.
+Go for gold in a glittering golden dress like this one from Tadashi Shoji, featuring delicate corded lace embroidery and cap sleeves.
 It is the perfect statement dress for the races!
 Finish with a touch of metallic eye shadow or lip gloss and you’re as good as gold!

 Clutches & Accessories